brohrer/academic_advisory/what_DS_do.md

 # What do data scientists do in our companies?

-Data scientists (DS) are called by [lots of different names](terminology.md), but they all have one thing in common: they use data to answer questions to support decisions.
+Data scientists are called by [lots of different names](terminology.md), but they all have one thing in common: they use data to answer questions to support decisions.
 The process of doing this is varied and complex.
 There are several groups of skills necessary.
 Successful data scientists have some aptitude across several of these areas and have particularly strong skills in at least one of them.

-DS skill groups can be broken out as analysis, modeling, engineering, and mechanics.
+Data science skill groups can be broken out as analysis, modeling, engineering, and mechanics.
 Here are some representative skills in each group.